agiocochook/drl_p1_navigation/README.md

 * The envionrment is considered solved when a score of 13 of achieved for 100

 ## Description of the learning algorithm
 The learning algorithm used here is Deep Q Learning (DQN) and is based on a paper by Mnih et al. from Deepmind.
 In this algorithm, based on Q-learning (Watkins 1989), an agent learns from taking action in an environment.
-The Q-function is approximated by a deep neural networknetwork, known as the Q-network.
+The Q-function is approximated by a deep neural network, known as the Q-network.
 If the input to the neural network is pixels from a game screen the Q network would be a convolutional neural network.
 The output of the Q network is the value function for state-action pairs.
 The algorithm also makes use a experience replay, a biologically inspired technique that randomizes that input data to prevent the Q-network from overtraining on sequences.

  ## Hyperparameters
 The code is able to meet spec using the following hyperparameters: